-The compiler flags listed above directly select which of several standards will be followed in handling the special cases listed in Table E-1.
+The compiler flags listed above directly select which of several standards will be followed in handling the special cases listed in Table 41, "Special Cases and libm Functions," on page 184.
 Other compiler flags can indirectly affect whether a program observes the behavior described above.